rgdavies92/used-car-value/README.md

 It’s estimated the chip crisis will cause 100,000 vehicles to not be delivered before the end of 2021, representing a huge blow for the industry.

-<b>Given that the chip shortage is unlikely to be resolved in the immediate future, now more than ever it would be helpful to be able to identify good value in the UK used car market.</b>
+<b>Given that the chip shortage is unlikely to be resolved in the immediate future, now more than ever it would be helpful to be able to identify good value in the UK used car market.
+That is what this project intends to do.</b>

 # Objectives